bylukeO/Just-Do-It-/README.md

 ## 🔧 How to Use

-1. **Add a Task**: Type your task in the input field and press Enter or click the "+" button
+1. **Add a Task**: Type your task in the input field, select a category icon, and press Enter or click the "+" button
 2. **Edit a Task**: Click the pencil icon on any incomplete task to edit it
 3. **Delete a Task**: Click the trash icon to remove a task
 4. **Complete a Task**: Check the checkbox to mark a task as complete
+5. **Select Category**: Click on a category icon (Personal, Work, Urgent) when adding a task
+6. **Filter Tasks**: Click on category buttons (All, Work, Personal, Urgent) to filter tasks
-5. **Track Progress**: Watch your progress bar and counter update in real-time
+6. **Track Progress**: Watch your progress bar and counter update in real-time
-6. **Switch Theme**: Click the sun/moon icon in the top-right to toggle between light and dark modes
+7. **Switch Theme**: Click the sun/moon icon in the top-right to toggle between light and dark modes
-7. **Celebration**: Complete all tasks to see a confetti celebration!
+8. **Celebration**: Complete all tasks to see a confetti celebration!

+## Task Categories Feature

+### Overview

+The app now includes task categorization and filtering, enabling users to organize their tasks by type and focus on specific categories.

+### Key Features

+- **Simple Categories**: Three default categories - Personal, Work, and Urgent
+- **Visual Category Tags**: Colored tags make it easy to identify task types at a glance
+- **Icon-Based Category Selection**: Intuitive icon buttons for selecting task categories
+- **Color-Coded Tasks**: Tasks are visually styled based on their category
+- **Category Filters**: One-click filtering to focus on specific task types
+- **Category Persistence**: Category data is saved between sessions

+### Implementation Details

+The task categorization implementation uses:
+- Data attributes to store category information
+- localStorage for persistence
+- Visual category tags with category-specific colors
+- Color-coded backgrounds for tasks based on their category
+- Icon-based category selection buttons
+- Simple filtering mechanism that preserves task order

+### User Experience

+Users can:
+- Assign categories when creating tasks with intuitive icon buttons
+- Visualize task types with color-coded tags and backgrounds
+- Filter the task list to focus on specific categories
+- Edit tasks to change their categories
+- Have categories persist across browser sessions
+- Quickly identify task types through consistent color schemes

 ## Dark/Light Theme Toggle Feature